 How to Find Pet-Friendly Rentals During a Military Relocation

-The easiest way to narrow your search for pet-friendly rentals isn't looking at yards to see if they're large enough to accommodate your furry friends or ensuring that they're fenced; it's using search filters.
+The easiest way to narrow your search for pet-friendly rentals isn't by looking at yards to see if they're large enough to accommodate your furry friends or ensuring that they're fenced; it's by using search filters.

 Next, select "Pet Policy."